-In the third quarter of 2019, the Company entered into a Patent License Agreement (the VirBio Agreement) with Vir Biotechnology (VirBio) pursuant to which the Company provided a non-exclusive license to its Xtend technology for up to two targets.
-Under the terms of the VirBio Agreement, the Company received an upfront payment and is eligible to receive total milestones of \$155.25 million which include \$5.25 million of development milestones, \$30.0 million of regulatory milestones and \$120.0 million of sales milestones.
-In addition, the Company is eligible to receive royalties on the net sales of approved products in the low single digit percent range.
+In the third quarter of 2019, the Company entered into a Patent License Agreement (the Vir Agreement) with Vir Biotechnology, Inc. (Vir) pursuant to which the Company provided a non-exclusive license to its Xtend technology for up to two targets.
+Under the terms of the Vir Agreement, the Company received an upfront payment and is eligible to receive total milestones of \$155.25 million which include \$5.25 million of development milestones, \$30.0 million of regulatory milestones and \$120.0 million of sales milestones.
+In addition, the Company is eligible to receive royalties on the net sales of approved products in the low single digit percentage range.

-The Company evaluated the VirBio Agreement and determined that the single performance obligation was access to a non-exclusive license to certain patents of the Company which were transferred to VirBio upon execution of the VirBio Agreement in July 2019.
+The Company evaluated the Vir Agreement and determined that the single performance obligation was access to a non-exclusive license to certain patents of the Company which were transferred to Vir upon execution of the Vir Agreement in July 2019.

-VirBio initiated a Phase 1 study with a licensed antibody in 2019 and in the second quarter of 2020 it initiated a Phase 1 study with a second licensed antibody.
+Vir initiated a Phase 1 study with a licensed antibody in 2019 and in the second quarter of 2020 it initiated a Phase 1 study with a second licensed antibody.

-In March 2020, the Company entered into a second Patent License Agreement (the Second VirBio Agreement) with VirBio pursuant to which the Company provided a non-exclusive license to its Xtend technology to extend the halflife of novel antibodies VirBio is investigating as potential treatments for patients with SARS-CoV-2, which causes COVID-19.
-Under the terms of the Second VirBio Agreement, VirBio is responsible for all research, development, regulatory and commercial activities for the antibody, and the Company is eligible to receive royalties on the net sales of approved products in the mid-single digit percent range.
+In March 2020, the Company entered into a second Patent License Agreement (the Second Vir Agreement) with Vir pursuant to which the Company provided a non-exclusive license to its Xtend technology to extend the half-life of novel antibodies Vir is investigating as potential treatments for patients with COVID-19.
+Under the terms of the Second Vir Agreement, Vir is responsible for all research, development, regulatory and commercial activities for the antibody, and the Company is eligible to receive royalties on the net sales of approved products in the mid-single digit percentage range.